Space Guitar: Composition and recording

 Except for the guitar, "Space Guitar" has the sound and instrumentation typical for the time.
 It has been described as rhythm and blues, jump blues, and a blues guitar instrumental.
 The piece uses a stop-time arrangement, when the other musicians drop out during breaks.
 During these, Watson plays various guitar figures, including the introduction from the theme music from Dragnet, a popular 1950s television series, before the accompaniment resumes.
 However, it is Watson's guitar fills, soloing, and the novel use of the rather new reverb effect that have received the most attention.

 Birnbaum describes Watson's guitar work as "furious bursts of notes, talking-guitar effects, jangling chords, jarring starts and stops, and wrenching blasts of echo and reverb".
 Although he fingerpicked the electric guitar, instead of the more common technique with guitar pick, Watson's playing has been described as "hyper-speed" and "rapid-fire".
 He also used exaggerated string bending and finger slides up and down the neck, which is further emphasized by the intermittent use of heavy reverb.

 In the early 1950s, reverb, as an added audio effect in the studio, was "really the only 'effect' available in those days", according to Dan Forte of Guitar Player magazine.
 It was an attempt to reproduce natural reverberation, in which sounds dissipate more slowly, as in an empty hall or other large space.
 Reverb has also been used in recordings as "a metaphor for solitude and wide open spaces [and] the vast expanse of outer space".
 In an interview in 1994, Watson explained that it was also "a great way to sustain notes".
-Rather than being applied to the same degree throughout or for soloing, in "Space Guitar", reverberated elements dramatically jump in and out at various points in the recording, in what one educator calls "extreme or impossible mixes of spatial sound with the 'dry' [unprocessed] signal".
+Rather than being applied to the same degree throughout or for soloing, in "Space Guitar", reverberated elements dramatically jump in and out at various points in the recording, in what educator Simon Zagorski-Thomas calls "extreme or impossible mixes of spatial sound with the 'dry' [unprocessed] signal".

 As with Watson's previous singles, "Space Guitar" was produced by Ralph Bass.
 The recording session took place in Los Angeles in February 1954, with backing musicians Devonia Willams on piano, Bill Gaither on tenor sax (who plays a 20-second solo about half-way through), Mario Delagarde on bass, and Charles Pendergraft on drums.
 According to Watson, a remark by the unnamed recording engineer inspired the title for the instrumental: "I don't know what you're trying to do, man, but Jesus, man, what is it?
 Are you some kind of spaceman?"